-Commissioner Hughes’ civic affiliations include membership on the Duke University Alumni Admissions Advisory Committee, the Junior League of Little Rock, where she received the New Member of the Year Award in 2015, a parent volunteer with the Girls Scouts of America, legal counsel for the PEARLS Foundation of Central Arkansas, and a member of the Greater Little Rock Chapter of Jack and Jill of America, Inc. Commissioner Hughes has been an active member of Alpha Kappa Alpha Sorority, Incorporated for 17+ years and is the current president of the Chi Eta Omega alumni chapter.
+Commissioner Hughes’ civic affiliations include membership on the Duke University Alumni Admissions Advisory Committee, the Junior League of Little Rock, where she received the New Member of the Year Award in 2015, and a parent volunteer and Troop Leader with the Girls Scouts of America.
+Commissioner Hughes has been an active member of Alpha Kappa Alpha Sorority, Incorporated for 20 years and is the former president of the Chi Eta Omega alumni chapter.

-Commissioner Hughes’ public service includes serving as secretary of the Tendaji Community Development Corporation Board of Directors and board member on the Leadership Foundation for Women as well as a member of the Oscar Washington, Jr. Scholarship Fund.
+Commissioner Hughes’ public service includes serving as secretary of the Tendaji Community Development Corporation Board of Directors and board member on the Leadership Foundation for Women.
 Commissioner Hughes is a graduate of the Little Rock Regional Chamber’s Leadership Greater Little Rock Class XXXI and a member of Saint Mark Baptist Church, where she is a member of the Personnel Committee and volunteers within their pro bono legal group.
-Commissioner Hughes is former member of both the Little Rock School District Community Advisory Board and the Arkansas Foodbank.
+Commissioner Hughes has held memberships of both the Little Rock School District Community Advisory Board and the Arkansas Foodbank.

-Commissioner Hughes was recognized in Arkansas Business’ publications, Arkansas 200 (2017) and Arkansas 250 (2018), honoring a group of Arkansans who influence the way we live, learn, and do business in the state of Arkansas.
+Commissioner Hughes was recognized in Arkansas Business’ publications, Arkansas 200 (2017) and Arkansas 250 (2018, 2019), honoring a group of Arkansans who influence the way we live, learn, and do business in the state of Arkansas.
 She is the 2018 recipient of the Irma Hunter Brown Women’s Leadership Award given by the Arkansas Democratic Black Caucus.
 Commissioner Hughes was also recognized by Arkansas Business as a 2019 40 Under 40 honoree and by Little Rock Soirée as a 2019 Woman to Watch honoree.
+In 2020, Commissioner Hughes was named as one of 40 Top Attorneys in the state of Arkansas by Arkansas Life.

 Commissioner Hughes resides in Little Rock and is a Little Rock representative on the CAW Board.